Alex-Cannon/codebin/_USER_STORIES.md

 * DONE Email Auth
 * DONE I can CRUD my account
 * DONE I am redirected to /signin after signing up
-* When I delete a user, all the associated bins are deleted.
+* DONE When I delete a user, all the associated bins are deleted.

 #### Codebin
 * DONE I can CRUD a Codebin live.